chx7514/Data-Augmentations-for-CIFAR100/README.md

 We implement eleven networks (see the model_options) and eight data augmentations (cutout, mixup, cutmix, random erasing, manifold mixup, autoaugment, randaugment and trivialaugment.

 Run the train files to do the experiments.
-CIFAR-100 path should be at `./cifar100`.
+Dataset CIFAR-100 should be at `./cifar100`.

 For example, to run the baseline experiment of ResNet18: